 Localization in ArcGIS Maps SDK for Swift ensures that your applications seamlessly adapt to your users’ language and regional preferences.
-The SDK's support spans across several languages, includes translated strings, date and number formatting, right-to-left (RTL) bidirectional content and customizable language settings for basemaps, portal, and OAuth.
+The SDK's support spans across several languages, includes translated strings, date and number formatting, right-to-left (RTL) bidirectional content and customizable language settings for select API.

 How does localization work with ArcGIS Maps SDK for Swift?